All Episodes

 No, I understand.

-And I so I I that that's a bit of an aside that I don't want to get dragged down into.
+So that's a bit of an aside that I don't want to get dragged down into.

 So basically, Chinese takeaways are pretty much a staple across England.

-They have been because frankly, no one's like, oh no, the Chinese grooming gangs are raping my children, or the Chinese are creating vast colonies in our cities.
+They have been, because frankly, no one's like, oh, no, the Chinese grooming gangs are raping my children, or the Chinese are creating vast colonies in our cities.

-Like this hasn't really been the experience of the English with Chinese takeaways.
+This hasn't really been the experience of the English with Chinese takeaways.

-Obviously, stupid, I think.
+Obviously, it's quite stupid, I think.

 Don't go and vandalize anything.

-That's not how we're gonna win.
+That's not how we're going to win.

 But I mean, look at what they've said.